 A: Yes, the National Institute of Mental Health notes that, in addition to emotional signs of stress, you can also develop physical symptoms like headaches, high blood pressure and even heart disease.

-Try these wellness links to find the one that helps you focus on physical and emotional wellness for you and your family.
-We will add more links soon.
+Try these wellness links to find the one that helps you focus on physical and emotional wellness for yourself and your family.

 USDA My Plate

 Eat Smart Move More North Carolina

 American Cancer Society

 American Diabetes Association